Your travel expert

 Dinner at leisure and overnight in a colonial hotel.

-Today we will visit the Cajas National Park or the park of a thousand lakes.
-In the heart of sumptuous and grandiose landscapes, we will explore different high altitude ecosystems: temperate forest, Polylepis forest, páramos, high altitude lagoons.
-In these high altitude areas we will look for specialised species.
+Today, we will visit the Cajas National Park, or the “Park of a Thousand Lakes.”
+In the heart of sumptuous and grandiose landscapes, we will explore different high-altitude ecosystems: temperate forest, Polylepis forest, páramos, and high-altitude lagoons.
+In these high-altitude areas, we will look for specialized species.

 Target birds: Gray-breasted Mountain Toucan, Andean Teal, Yellow-billed Pintail, Andean Ruddy Duck, Tawny Antpitta, Giant Conebill, Tit-like Dacnis, Red-rumped Bush Tanager, Violet-throated Metaltail